maxim5/time-series-machine-learning/README.md

     - The `k` value, which denotes the input length, e.g., `k=16` with `period=day` means the model needs 16 days to predict the next one.
  - `model-params.txt`: holds the specific hyper-parameters that the model was trained with.
- - `stats.txt`: evaluation statistics (for both training and test sets).
+ - `stats.txt`: evaluation statistics (for both training and test sets, see the details below).
- - one or several files holding the internal weights.
+ - One or several files holding the internal weights.

 Each model is evaluated for both training and test set, but the final evaluation score is computed *only from the test set*.